Chambers of commerce cannot live on member dues alone, right? Non-dues revenue must be part of the equation.

 Want more?
 Here’s our big list of Chamber Event Theme Ideas.

 - Chamber apps.
 While I don’t usually advocate using an app because of the competition and marketing it requires to get people to use it and stick with it, there are several apps out there now that can really help during COVID and reopening.
-The Parkland Chamber of Commerce launched one called Eat, Shop, Play and it has some cool functionality.
+The Farmington Regional Chamber launched one called Eat, Shop, Play and it has some cool functionality.
 Businesses that opt for a premium listing can add a favorite button.
 When an app user favorites them, the business can then send instant notifications to the user for things like flash sales, offers, and more.
 The chamber worked with a business called App My Community.

 - Chamber M2M.
 Help members build relationships.